 Full details of the certification procedure for the Hybrid-III dummy are available elsewhere (see Part 572 Subpart E of US Department of Transportation Code of Federal Regulations), SAE J2856 and Annex 10 of ECE Regulation No. 94).
-Details of the certification procedure of the Q11⁄2 and Q3 child dummies are available in the user documentation.
 No manufacturer shall have access to any pre-test information regarding any of the test equipment to be used by Euro NCAP, or be permitted to influence its selection in any way.

 - 3.2.1 The Hybrid-III dummies shall be re-certified after every THREE impact tests. - 3.2.2 The chest shall be certified according to the frequency above and should meet both the low speed thorax test as prescribed by SAE J2779, as well as the full certification test detailed in CFR572.
 Additionally, chest potentiometer calibration and polynomial post processing shall also be performed as detailed in SAE J2517.
 See Technical Bulletin 005 for more details. - 3.2.3 The knee slider shall be certified to SAE J2876 after every THREE impact tests and as specified in SAE J2856 after every NINE impact tests.
-See Technical Bulletin 006 for more details. - The Q11⁄2 and Q3 child dummies shall be re-certified after every TEN impact tests (e.g. 5 frontal and 5 side impacts, or any combination of the two test types). - 3.2.5 If an injury criterion reaches or exceeds its normally accepted limit (eg HIC of 700) then that part of the dummy shall be re-certified. - 3.2.6 If any part of a dummy is broken in a test then the part shall be replaced with a fully certified component. - 3.2.7 Copies of the dummy certification certificates will be provided as part of the full report for a test.
+See Technical Bulletin 006 for more details. - 3.2.4 If an injury criterion reaches or exceeds its normally accepted limit (eg HIC of 700) then that part of the dummy shall be re-certified. - 3.2.5 If any part of a dummy is broken in a test then the part shall be replaced with a fully certified component. - 3.2.6 Copies of the dummy certification certificates will be provided as part of the full report for a test.